 And a successful intervention typically focuses on the family members or friends of the addicted individual.
-While there are professionals who can provide some help staging an intervention, getting them to confront the addicted person typically doesn’t result in much success when compared to loved ones staging an intervention.
+There are professionals who can provide help staging an intervention and getting them to confront the addicted person.
 The addicted individual needs to understand how they are hurting their loved ones with their drug use.
 And the love that they feel for these individuals typically helps a person make the right step towards treatment.

 Your friend is understandably very sensitive about their drug use and has an unfortunate tendency to react poorly when you try to discuss it with them.
 However, you just don’t have the option to put on your kid gloves in this situation.
 Somebody with an addiction is typically in a life-and-death struggle, and you can’t afford to let potential hurt feelings get in the way of care and treatment.

-That’s why companies like Healthline state that honesty is indeed still the best policy when it comes to getting your loved ones into treatment.
+That’s why honesty is indeed still the best policy when it comes to getting your loved ones into treatment.
 Honesty doesn’t mean cruelty or unnecessary brutality in language and approach.
 Treating your loved one like scum or berating them for their addiction is not the right way to go.
 All that you’ll likely do is make the situation even worse.

 Instead, honesty means that you must talk to your friend about their addiction in a frank way.
 Describe the ways that they have changed, bring up past incidents that have scared you, and express how much that you love them.
 In many cases, your friend may respond with anger but may also appreciate your honesty and look to it as a guiding light for their own lives.